-Hudson Oaks is poised for major commercial development in the coming years.
-While this new development will bring increases in population and sales tax revenue, this revenue will lag a year or two behind the costs necessary to make the development occur.
-One major project that is expected to begin in the spring of 2018 is Creekside at Hudson Oaks, a mixed-use development featuring high-end multifamily and retail.
-Other projects include a walkable mixed-use development which is part of the Oakey Corridor project, and the construction of an H-E-B grocery.
+Hudson Oaks is poised for major commercial development balanced with new projects. in the coming years.
+While this new development will bring increases in population and sales tax revenue, this This budget falls somewhere in the middle.
+Hudson Oaks revenue will lag a year or two behind the costs necessary is in a period of transition.
+Revenues are growing, and the to make the development occur.
+H-E-B grocery opened fruits of many years of effort by the entire community are it's doors in May 2019 and Creekside at Hudson Oaks, a beginning to pay off.

+mixed-use development featuring high-end multi-family and retail, began construction in the spring of 2019 with an expected finish date of December 2020.
+Other projects on the horizon for this fiscal year include a Nextlink Internet campus expansion, the Cadillac dealership remodel, and the relocation of Superior Livestock broadcasting headquarters from Fort Worth to Hudson Oaks.